yogi0001122/IOT/README.md

 - [SimulatedDevice.py](./azure-iothub/SimulatedDevice.py) - Sample code to Send telemetry from a device to an IoT hub

     - Get windows machine temperature and send to IOT HUB
-    - Device management using direct methods.
-    - Handling the method request sent from IoT Hub.
+    - Device management using direct methods and Handling the method request sent from IoT Hub
     - This contains a direct method that reboots that device.
-Direct methods are invoked from the cloud.
-    - Calls the reboot direct method in the simulated device app through your IoT hub.
+Calls the reboot direct method in the simulated device app through your IoT hub